MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/flw-teams-manager.md

 1. Select **Save**.

    The work order number appears.
-If you want to open the work order in the Dynamics 365 Field Service app, select the pop-out icon :::image type="icon" source="media/fsp-pop-out-icon.png":::.
+If you want to open the work order in the Dynamics 365 Field Service app, select the open web app icon :::image type="icon" source="media/fsp-open-web-app-icon.png":::.

 ## Schedule or reschedule a work order